wds1996/GNPR-SID/V2/dataprocess/Reademe.md

 - User interactions within a **continuous time period (a session)** are treated as one data sample;
 - Each session corresponds to a single data instance;
-- This strategy is suitable for modeling short-term user behavior patterns.

 ## 2. userSplit